David Otunga: Legal advisor (2011–2015)

 After a minor feud with Jerry Lawler, Otunga and McGillicutty's team quietly disbanded.
 Otunga then started a new storyline, focusing on his law background, as John Laurinaitis advised him to help disgruntled wrestlers plan a lawsuit against Triple H, WWE's chief operating officer.
 He also started carrying a Starbucks thermos.
 On the September 30 episode of SmackDown, Otunga and Laurinaitis sat down with Dolph Ziggler, Jack Swagger, Cody Rhodes, Alberto Del Rio, Christian, and Vickie Guerrero to discuss the matter.
-The following week on Raw, Otunga walked out on Triple H with other wrestlers, Divas, and referees after a "vote of no confidence" for Triple H as General Manager of Raw.
+The following week on Raw SuperShow, Otunga walked out on Triple H with other wrestlers, Divas, and referees after a "vote of no confidence" for Triple H as COO.
 He returned to in-ring action on the November 29 SmackDown Holiday Special where he was defeated by Randy Orton in a Miracle on 34th Street Fight match.
-On the December 23 episode of SmackDown he cancelled a #1 Contender's match between The Big Show and Mark Henry due to the latter's leg injury; he was knocked out by Show as a result.
-Otunga faced The Big Show on the December 26 episode of Raw and the December 30 episode of SmackDown, but lost both matches.
+On the December 23 episode of SmackDown he cancelled a #1 Contender's match between Big Show and Mark Henry due to Henry's leg injury; he was knocked out by Big Show as a result.
+Otunga faced Big Show on the December 26 episode of Raw SuperShow and the December 30 episode of SmackDown, but lost both matches.
 He obtained his first win since returning to singles competition on the January 13, 2012, episode of SmackDown, defeating Santino Marella.
-He captured back-to-back wins against Ezekiel Jackson on the February 20 episode of Raw and the February 21 episode of Super SmackDown.
-On the March 12 episode of Raw, it was announced that Otunga would be the captain of Laurinaitis' team for the battle for control 12-man Tag Team match at WrestleMania.
-Team Johnny was victorious at WrestleMania XXVIII.
-On the April 16 episode of Raw, Otunga unsuccessfully challenged Santino Marella for the United States Championship.
+He captured back-to-back wins against Ezekiel Jackson on the February 20 episode of Raw SuperShow and the February 21 episode of Super SmackDown.
+On the March 12 episode of Raw SuperShow, it was announced that Otunga would be the captain of Laurinaitis' team for the battle for control 12-man Tag Team match at WrestleMania XXVIII.
+Team Johnny was victorious at WrestleMania.
+On the April 16 episode of Raw SuperShow, Otunga unsuccessfully challenged Santino Marella for the United States Championship.
 Otunga took leave from WWE television from April 23 to May 14 to be with his fiancé, Jennifer Hudson, during the murder trial of William Balfour in Chicago.